 Team Players vs. Lone Wolves

 This includes promoting a positive collaborative mindset while valuing individual contributions and creating opportunities for personal growth.
-Achieving this balance can result in a team that effectively combines individual talent and collective effort while propelling the organization toward success.
+Achieving this balance can result in a team combining individual talent and collective effort while propelling the organization toward success.

 Different Teams, Different Vibes

-Different teams in the workplace often have different beliefs.
-These beliefs impact the overall vibe of the team.
+Different teams in the workplace often have different beliefs, which impact the overall vibe of the team.
 For example, teams that value open communication tend to have a relaxed and collaborative atmosphere.
 On the other hand, teams with a more hierarchical belief system may have a structured and formal vibe.

 To create a positive office spirit in diverse teams, leaders should encourage open and honest communication, promote teamwork and collaboration, and recognize and appreciate the contributions of all team members.
-Understanding and respecting the unique values and beliefs of each team can also contribute to a positive work environment.
+Understanding and respecting each team’s unique values and beliefs can also contribute to a positive work environment.

 Key factors that contribute to the unique feel of different teams include the organization’s values, degree of hierarchy, urgency, people orientation, task orientation, and functional orientation.
 These factors shape the team’s culture and influence the behavior and interactions of its members.